honojs/website/concepts/philosophy.md

 }
 ```

-Hono uses only Web Standard, which means that Hono can run on any runtime that uses Web Standard.
+Hono uses only Web Standard APIs, which means that Hono can run on any runtime that supports them.
-In addition, we have Node.js adapter server.
-Hono runs on these runtimes.
+In addition, we have a Node.js adapter.
+Hono runs on these runtimes:

-- Cloudflare Workers (workerd)
+- Cloudflare Workers (`workerd`)
 - Deno
 - Bun
 - Fastly Compute@Edge